Everything You Need To Know About Outside Mount Window Treatments

 Pictured (left)" Premium Roman Shades in Linen Stripe Vanilla with valance.
 Pictured (right) Blinds.com Premium Roman Shade in Rio Stone in waterfall style.

-Measuring details may vary depending on the exact type of window treatment you choose.
-You can check out our measuring guides for each type of window treatments for more detailed instructions.
+Measuring details may vary depending on the specific type of window treatment you choose.
+For more detailed instructions, check out our measuring guides for every kind of window treatment.

 Pictured: Blinds.com Classic Blackout Roller Shade in Waterford Champagne.

-But bracket types will vary between blind and shade styles.
-For example, faux wood and wood blinds usually use box brackets and woven wood shades have special L-brackets.
-Check your product's specific install instructions for details.
+Bracket types vary between blind and shade styles.
+For example, outside mount wood blinds usually use box brackets, and woven wood shades have special L-brackets.
+Check your product's installation instructions for specific details.

 Pictured: Blinds.com Woven Wood Shade in Capri Maple.
 Photo via @blesserhouse.